TUM-Core-Facility-Microbiome/ngstoolkit/README.md

 4. Open the GUI (gui.py)

 ## Usage
 The input files for the Tool are FASTQ files (zipped files are accepted).
-Additionally to the FASTQ file a mapping file can be provided (not mandatory).
+Additionally, to the FASTQ file a mapping file can be provided (not mandatory).
 The mapping file needs to be in a certain format

 ### Mapping File
-Tab seperated text file  <br>
+Tab separated text file  <br>
 First column = #SampleID <br>
 Please avoid to use special characters (no spaces in header names are allowed)